29 Content Marketing Tools to Optimise Your Content Marketing Efforts

 Familiar to many, Grammarly would be an ideal proofreading tool for content marketers, bloggers, as well as business professionals as this tool not only streamlines one’s writing but also analyses their texts to identify spelling, punctuation, as well as grammatical errors before being published onto the relevant platforms.

 Conveniently, Grammarly can be used as an application on your web or desktop, as well as a browser extension where proofreading could be done on sites such as Google Docs, LinkedIn, Gmail, WordPress, Whatsapp, and more.

-Example of Grammarly analyzing a paragraph.
-A screengrab of app.grammarly.com.
+Example of Grammarly analysing a paragraph taken from app.grammarly.com.

-Offering contemporary and professionally taken stock images and videos, Pexels is a multimedia repository that doesn’t require you to accredit and pay the creators for the content used although highly encouraged.
+Offering contemporary and professionally taken stock images and videos, Pexels is a multimedia repository that doesn’t require you to accredit and pay the creators for the content used although it is highly encouraged.

 With its broad spectrum of casual to professional images, you will be able to find a picture that best suits your needs and if you need the images to be in a certain orientation, size, or colour, you can simply filter them accordingly on the site.
 Their explore feature also enables you to filter your searches in categories and subcategories.

-Identical to Pexels, Unsplash also features an array of complimentary, uncopyrighted and high-resolution images which are offered by a community of photographers where attribution is not required but highly encouraged.
+Identical to Pexels, Unsplash also features an array of complimentary, non-copyrighted and high-resolution images which are offered by a community of photographers where attribution is not required but highly encouraged.